 The X‑Plane app is very demanding on the hardware, so if you are experiencing problems, first try quitting the app entirely.
 This is done on Apple devices by pressing the home button twice to bring up the task switcher screen.
 Swipe a finger to the left if the X‑Plane app is not visible, then tap it and drag up to quit.
 If problems persist, perform a reboot of the device by holding the power button down for three seconds, then using your finger to slide the power switch on the screen to off.
 Leave the unit off for two to three minutes before turning it back on.

 Another common problem is missing aircraft.
 To fix this, first tap the gear icon in the bottom right corner of the app home screen.
 Tap the “Restore Purchases” button and enter the ID and password originally used to purchase the aircraft.
+Neither Apple nor Google will allow people to make duplicate purchases so it is safe to “repurchase” aircraft you know you had previously bought.

 If you are having problems with how the aircraft are behaving in Freeflight or multiplayer, double check that the autopilot is not on and that all failures are set to working.